cscart/docs/en/user_guide/users/message_center/index.rst

     This functionality is a part of the :doc:`Ask Seller a Question </user_guide/addons/customer_to_vendor_communication/index>` add-on.

-Whenever a customer sends a message to a vendor by using the *Ask a question* button, a new thread is created.
+Whenever a customer sends a message by using the *Ask a question* button, a new thread is created.
 A **thread** is a sequence of messages in the communication between a customer and a seller (administrator or vendor).

 .. image:: img/customer_message.png
     :align: center